fieldtrip/website/development/project/symmetric_dipoles.md

     % not put the dipole on a position that will not be covered by a grid
     % location later

-    % create a dipole simulation with two dipoles and a custom timecourse cfg      = [];
+    % create a dipole simulation with two dipoles and a custom time course cfg      = [];
     cfg.headmodel = vol; % see above
     cfg.grad = grad;     % see above